chrisbergeron/AI-Constitution/README.md

 ## License

 This work is dedicated to the public domain under the CC0 1.0 Universal license.
-See the LICENSE file for details.
+See the LICENSE.txt file for details.